m-emelchenkov/Lordroid_One_Deodexer_To_Rule_Them_ALL/README.md

 2. Options :`-z` to zipalign after deodexing , `-s` to resign apps apfter deodexing is done.
 3. `java -jar lordroid-ODTRTA.jar  -h`  to display help.

-### Release notes
-#### V0.5-beta2
-1. New command line tool `java -jar lordroid-ODTRTA.jar -h` for more details
-2. Better detection for already deodexed roms
-3. You can now choose the max threads to be used !
-4. Code optimized for less HDD IOs may reduce the deodexing time.
-5. better handling of some Exceptions.
-6. you can get ride of the alert popup messages after the first apearence.

-#### V0.5-beta1
-1. Please keep in mind this is a beta even though I tested it it might be bugs that I didn't run into.
-2. this version supports all rom versions and all architectures.
-3. The software detects every thing on it's own no actions are needed from the user for that matter.
-4. The software uses two Threads to work no settings is available to change that right now.
-5. Pealse reports bugs and suggestions by openning an essue ticket or emailing me at : rachidboudjelida(at)gmail.com
-6. have fun guys

 #### Guide lines & troubleshooting :
 1. make sure the is a build.prop file in the selected folder